hohltier/wdp/README.md

 # wdp

-A simple Web Development Proxy with live reload capability.
+A Web Development Proxy with live reload capabilities.

 ## Installation